cmdenis/phys512/Assignment 3/Assignment_3.md

 $$f = 1500 \pm 300\ \text{mm}$$

 This error is likely to be generous.
-Our calculated focal length, after rounding, falls exactly within the error bound of the expected value!
-Pretty cool.
+Our calculated focal length, after rounding, falls exactly within the error bound of the expected value.

+However, I am pretty sure this method is either incorrect or very inacurate.
+I believe a more appropriate way of doing this would have been to use the matrix operation we saw in class, involving the diagonal matrix with the error for each data point.
+I am catching this too late...